 Authors are strongly encouraged to use language that is accessible to a wide readership.
 Papers should be succinct and omit unnecessary words.
 Papers that are difficult to follow will not be not be accepted for peer review.
 Authors who have not received professional training in Academic Writing and Publishing are encouraged to do so.

 Non-native English speakers should have their manuscripts checked by a native English speaker before submission.
 Alternative language editing services are also available here.
 Either American English or British English spelling can be used, but not interchangeably.

 All submissions must include an abstract that can be read as stand-alone text.

-There is no word limit for full papers.
+There is no strict word limit for full papers, but for papers longer than 10000 words (including references and footnotes), authors needs to explain in the cover letter why a longer paper is justifiable.
 There are no strict formatting requirements, but the recommended structure is Abstract, Introduction, Main text (e.g. Methods, Results, Discussion), Conclusion and Reference sections, but deviations from this format are acceptable.
 Section headings and subheadings should not be numbered.
 Rank of headings/subheadings should be clear.

 Case comments / Short reports